The reality of body shaming on dating apps and how Bumble protects users from it

 You should also ignore any hateful comments they have for you.
 Focus on your own comfort and well-being, and remain confident in you and who you are.
 Don’t let them get to you.

-Are there any safeguards to prevent body shaming online?
+Are there any safeguards to prevent body shaming on dating apps?

-Yes, although in a limited manner.
+Yes, there are ways to prevent body shaming on dating apps, although in a limited manner.
 If you are particularly self-conscious about your body, you can refrain from using any trending mirror selfies from your iPhone that reveal more than you would like.
 Stick to pics that are flattering of yourself but aren’t trying to hide who you are.

 You can also stick to services that are exclusive to the type of plus sized dating you want to enjoy.
 This is true too for any other kind of dating you might prefer, whether it is trans, plus sized, by ethnicity, or anything else.